kevinvietvu/No-Plagerism-Project/README.md

-# Drawing Application similar to Microsoft Paint, but with Server and Client added.
+# Drawing Application similar to Microsoft Paint, but with Server and Client Viewers added.